My 12 Favorite — and Two Least Favorite — Books of 2020

 - Fall for the Book hosted a conversation with Marjan Kamali.
 I now own the book in print, on Kindle, and audio, and plan to re-read it again soon.

-- There, There — Many people are on the path to the upcoming powwow, each with their own histories and unexpected destinies.
-Different characters tell their own stories in each chapter, which is gorgeously read on audio.
+- There, There — Many people are on their own paths to the upcoming powwow, revealing their own histories and arriving at unexpected destinies.
+Different characters tell their stories in each chapter, which is gorgeously read on audio.
 I knew little about Oakland and its Native American population, and Tommy Orange's characters and story were unforgettable.

 - Eleanor & Park — Such a difficult book to read because the characters feel so real in harrowing situations, but such a rewarding read in the end.
 Eleanor is new in town, and Park sits alone on the school bus — two very different people who learn to trust, and grow up, under circumstances no teenagers should have to face.
 So many parts made me cringe and gasp, and it took all of my restraint to not skip ahead to make sure everything would be "okay."
 (I would not always find that comfort.)
 It was my first Rainbow Rowell book, but not my last.